croaky/blog/README.md

 All `theme/public` files are copied to `public`.

-The `theme/article.html` file is parsed as a [Go template](https://gowebexamples.com/templates/) and accepts a data structure like this:
+The `theme/article.html` file is parsed as a [Go template](https://gowebexamples.com/templates/).
+Syntax highlighting is generated at build time (no client-side JavaScript highlighting).
+`theme/article.html` accepts a data structure like this:

 ```
 {